 Coping with Passive Aggressive Communication

-- You frequently sulk when you are dissatisfied with someone else?
+- Do you frequently sulk when you are dissatisfied with someone else?

 - Do you avoid people who make you angry?

-- Have you ever stop talking to people when you’re upset with them?
+- Have you ever stopped talking to people when you’re upset with them?

-- You always put things off in order to punish others?
+- You always put things off to punish others?

 - Do you use sarcasm to avoid having meaningful conversations?